Salveankit/Mobile-Price-Range-Prediction-Classification-/README.md

 ### Conclusion

 The Mobile Price Range Prediction Classification project provides a framework to predict the price range of mobile phones based on their features.
-By leveraging machine learning and classification techniques, businesses can gain valuable insights into the pricing dynamics of the mobile phone market and make informed decisions.
+By using machine learning and classification techniques, businesses can gain valuable insights into the pricing dynamics of the mobile phone market and make informed decisions.